Seborrheic dermatitis shares many symptoms with dandruff. Find out what they are and how you can easily treat it.

-So first, try a proven dandruff shampoo with Zinc Pyrithione – it’s been proven to work in hundreds of clinical studies.
+So first, try a proven dandruff shampoo with a dandruff-fighting active ingredient, like Head & Shoulders Classic Clean, which has been proven effective on dandruff in clinical studies.

-And if that doesn’t work, try something specifically designed for more stubborn dandruff like our new Clinically Proven Solutions shampoo with selenium sulfide.
+And if that doesn’t work, try something specifically designed for more stubborn dandruff like our new Clinically Proven Solutions shampoo.

-The shampoo is tough on flakes, while providing instant relief from scalp scratching and redness.
+The shampoo is tough on flakes, while providing instant relief from scalp scratching.